-Authority Monitoring Report (AMR) - Part of the Local Plan.
-A report assessing progress with, and the effectiveness of, the Local Plan.
-A report produced by local planning authorities assessing progress with and the effectiveness of the Local Plan.
+Authority Monitoring Report (AMR) - A report produced by local planning authorities assessing progress with and the effectiveness of the Local Plan.

 Biodiversity - The range of life forms which constitute the living world, from microscopic organisms to the largest tree or animal, and the habitat and ecosystem in which they live.